-The Edit Product window is something you’ll become very familiar with on the EKM platform as you’re building your shop.
-It’s within this window you can manually add products, and edit their variants, images, product codes, metadata and lots of other useful stuff too.
+The Add/Edit Product window is something you’ll become very familiar with on the EKM platform as you’re building your shop.
+Within this window, you can manually add Products, and edit their Variants, Images, Product Codes, metadata and lots of other useful stuff too.

-This will open the basic version Edit Product window.
-I say ‘basic’ because as you install more features on the Features page, this will provide more options within the Edit Product window.
-Presuming you have no features installed, your Edit Product window should look like this:
+3. This will open the basic version of the Add/Edit Product window.
+I say ‘basic’ because as you install more features on the Features page, this will provide more options within the Add/Edit Product window.
+Presuming you have no Features installed, your Add/Edit Product window should look like this:

-Down the left-hand side, the options will be ‘greyed out’ until you have completed the fields for the most basic details for your product, which are the price, the product description and the product title.
-As an example, I’m going to add a T-shirt product to my shop:
+4. Down the left-hand side, the options will be ‘greyed out’ until you have completed the fields for the most basic details for your product, which are the Price, the Product Description and Name.
+As an example, I’m going to add a Product to my EKM online shop.

 Adding your Product Description